eclipse-vertx/vert.x/core_manual_java.md

 ### Reading from and Writing to WebSockets

 The `websocket` instance passed into the handler implements both `ReadStream` and `WriteStream`, so you can read and write data to it in the normal ways.
-I.e by setting a `dataHandler` and calling the `writeBuffer` method.
+I.e by setting a `dataHandler` and calling the `write` method.

-See the chapter on `NetSocket` and streams and pumps for more information.
+See the chapter on [streams and pumps](#flow-control) for more information.

 For example, to echo all data received on a WebSocket: